George540/bak3d_rendering_demo_engine/README.md

 The project is made in C++ and [OpenGL](https://www.opengl.org), two crucial tools that are necessary to use in computer graphics.
 Additionally, the [Assimp library](https://github.com/assimp/assimp) is used to assist with model loading and [Dear ImGui](https://github.com/ocornut/imgui) for the user interface.
 As you might have noticed, all these tools are open-source and free to use.
 More details on the Aknowledgements section.

 ## How to launch
 Download and extract the latest .zip folder on the *Releases* section onto your personal computer.
 Enter the folder and launch the **Bak3D Engine** .exe application.
 The program will run in windowed version that covers the entire display.
+To close the program, just open the console window and close it.

 ## Features
 Although few of them, there are a lot of fun-to-play features that demonstrate the capabilities of this little engine.